Esylus/Coding-Standards/2_DocStandards.md

+# itgroove Documentation Standards

+Objective: This document has been written to create standards for itGroove support documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**